apache/apisix-ingress-controller/README.md

 * Ingress APISIX: the whole service that contains the proxy ([Apache APISIX](https://apisix.apache.org)) and ingress controller (apisix ingress controller).
 * apisix-ingress-controller: the ingress controller component.

+## How to contribute

+Most of the contributions that we receive are code contributions, but you can also contribute to the documentation or simply report solid bugs for us to fix.

+ For new contributors, please take a look at issues with a tag called [Good first issue](https://github.com/apache/apisix-ingress-controller/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [Help wanted](https://github.com/apache/apisix-ingress-controller/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

+## How to report a bug

+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/apache/apisix-ingress-controller/issues).

+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/apache/apisix-ingress-controller/issues/new).
+Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ## License